 In the town centre, as defined on the policies map, the Council will continue to support proposals and schemes which contribute positively towards the range of retail, leisure and service-based offers and the town's regeneration.
 In particular, schemes which provide a balanced mix towards meeting the requirements for town centre uses and housing delivery whilst respecting and enhancing the heritage assets will be welcomed.
 The achievement of a highly digitally connected centre, to accommodate the changing role of Northampton's town centre and to improve visitor experience, will also be supported.

-Policy N2 (Northampton Central Area)
+Policy N1 (the regeneration of Northampton) Policy N2 (Northampton Central Area)